ctordera/ctordera/README.md

 - 👋 Hi, I’m @ctordera
-- 👀 I’m interested in frontend developer
+- 👀 I’m interested in technology in general
-- 🌱 I am interested in technology in general, I am working as a frontend developer, using ReactJS for web and React Native for mobile applications
+- 🌱 I am working as a frontend developer, using ReactJS for web and React Native for mobile applications
 - 💞️ I'm looking to collaborate on open source projects based on ReactJS or React Native
 - 📫